chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Create a Data Bag Item

-To create a data bag item, select the data bag created above and follow the steps given below:
+To create a data bag item, select the data bag from the list of created data bags and follow the steps given below:

 Select **Create Item**, as shown below: